regaul/lage/README.md

-hello! this is the first version of the project.
-The main intentions with this version are:
+hello! this is the first version of the project. the main intentions with this version are:

 - a simple, user friendly UI. the objective of the website should be very